NixOS/rfcs/rfcs/0049-flakes.md

 the graph is specified by the `root` attribute.
 Nodes contain the following fields:

-* `info`: Metadata about the source tree.
-This always includes `narHash`.
-It also includes input type-specific attributes such as the `lastModified` or `revCount`.
-The main reason for these attributes is to allow flake inputs to be substituted from a binary
-  cache: `narHash` allows the store path to be computed, while the other attributes are necessary because they provide information not stored in the store path.

 * `inputs`: The dependencies of this node, as a mapping from input names (e.g. `nixpkgs`) to node labels (e.g. `n2`).